 - Request your personnel file (the law requires your employer to provide it)

 - Report retaliation if it also occurs

 - If the resolution is unfavorable, call an attorney

-Once they’ve concluded the investigation, and you have been presented with your employer’s findings, an employment attorney can help you decide where to go from there.
+Once the investigation is concluded, and you have been presented with your employer’s findings, contact an employment attorney.
+He or she can then help you decide where to go from there.
 If you decide you want to take it further, Lazear Mack can be reached at 510-735-6316 or you can fill out an intake on the web

 Lazear Mack, LLP